YamamotoDesu/HelloRxSwift/README.md

 ## ■ Observable
 Observable is the sequence of data or events which can be subscribed and can be extended by applying different Rx operators like map, filter, flatMap, etc.
 It can receive data asynchronously.
-### 1. just is an observable sequence containing the single specified element.
+### 1. 'just' is an observable sequence containing the single specified element.

 ```swift
 import RxSwift